 In the Settings menu, you’re able to adjust additional elements of the effect like Highlights, Shadows, and Amount.
 Feel free to play around with these settings until your Black & White effect looks perfect.
-Then, click on the Paint tab (located next to Adjust).
+Then, click on the Erase tab, (formally known as 'Paint' located next to Adjust).

-Brush Strength refers to the strength of the brush, or in this case, how powerful and vibrant the color will appear over the painted selections.
-The lower your percentage of Brush Strength, the more desaturated the painted portions will look.
+Brush Strength refers to the strength of the brush, or in this case, how powerful and vibrant the color will appear over the erased selections.
+The lower your percentage of Brush Strength, the more desaturated the erased portions will look.
 Keeping the percentage at full strength will make the color pops as vibrant as possible.

-When you’ve got the perfect brush settings, paint over the subject in your image.
+When you’ve got the perfect brush settings, erase the subject in your image.
 In the process, don’t be afraid of messing up!
-You can always click the Undo/Redo buttons (the arrows in the bottom menu) or simply use the Erase button in the Paint Mode menu and re-paint over the part you colored.
+You can always click the Undo/Redo buttons (the arrows in the bottom menu) or simply use the Erase button in the Erase Mode menu and re-paint over the part you colored.